wvulibraries/image-ads/README.md

   - Clone the repo

 ## Environment and Database settings
-  - To set your environment you need to create .env.db and .env.web these will hold all your setting like password for your database and your secrets key.
+  To set your environment you need to create .env.db and .env.web these will hold all your setting like password for your database and your secrets key.

-  - in your .env.db if you are only doing development you can simply just create a file with just one line.
+  In your .env.db if you are only doing development you can simply just create a file with just one line.
 I set mine to take empty passwords but if you want to set a password you can set it as you would in production with the instructions below.

       MYSQL_ALLOW_EMPTY_PASSWORD=true

-  - in production you will want to set more we used the following
+  In production you will want to set more we used the following

       MYSQL_ROOT_PASSWORD=root
       MYSQL_DATABASE=image-ads_production
       MYSQL_USER=<username>
       MYSQL_PASSWORD=<password>

-  - in your .env.web you will want to set your timezone for example I have set mine to the US Eastern.
+  In your .env.web you will want to set your timezone for example I have set mine to the US Eastern.

       TZ=America/New_York

-  - also you will need to set the RAILS_ENV for either development or production
+  Also you will need to set the RAILS_ENV for either development or production

       RAILS_ENV=development

-  - if in production you will also need to set your database username and password.
+  If in production you will also need to set your database username and password.

       IMAGE-ADS_DATABASE_USERNAME=<username>
       IMAGE-ADS_DATABASE_PASSWORD=<password>

     Note: Be sure to update your config/database.yml to match.

-  - also to generate your secret key run "rake secret" and copy the result
+  Also to generate your secret key run "rake secret" and copy the result

       SECRET_KEY_BASE=<key>